Scientific writing - our tips and tricks

 As 1.
 Exercise should explain in a way that is understandable to a layperson (e.g. like a (grand)parent) what the upcoming work will be about.
 The answer text should start with words like "The work I'm currently writing deals with..." begin.

 The 2.
 The first part consists of two subtasks, the first of which is to summarise the previously written statement in a sentence.
 In the second part, this sentence is then to be formulated as a question in 3 different variations.
 The aim is to test different ways of emphasising the individual sentence components and to select the most interesting formulation.
-The exercise is then continued using the selected variant.
+The exercise is then continued with the help of the chosen variant.

 In step 3 the current state of knowledge should be formulated.
 This involves describing who has already worked on this or a similar question and what is known about their answers.